Serious Request: Austria: Ö3-Weihnachtswunder

-From 19–24 December Austria's biggest radio station Hitradio Ö3 broadcast from a glass studio (the Wunschhütte or wishing hut) in the Kapitelplatz in Salzburg.
+From 19 to 24 December Austria's biggest radio station Hitradio Ö3 broadcast from a glass studio (the Wunschhütte or wishing hut) in the Kapitelplatz in Salzburg.
 For 120 hours Andi Knoll, Robert Kratky and Gabi Hiller hosted Ö3-Weihnachtswunder - wo jeder Wunschhit hilft (Ö3 Christmas miracle - where every wished hit helps) living on liquids and occasionally soup.
 Money was raised for the Licht ins Dunkel (Light in the Dark) association, for families in need.
 The project forms an addition to Ö3's benefit campaign Ö3-Wundertüte, held annually since 2004, and the Licht ins Dunkel 14-hour telethons held from Christmas Eve since 1978 on the station's parent, national public broadcaster ORF.

 A combined amount of €1,075,582 was raised, including €617,582 achieved by playing song requests, and at least €458,000 from the Ö3-Wundertüte campaign, which was tied in.
 The event was opened with the song Wunder Gescheh'n (Miracles Happen) by singer Nena, and closed with Little Drummer Boy by Pentatonix, the most requested song.